-Along the way, Zachary has had many interesting and colorful Mayors among other leaders.
-The vast majority have been honest businessmen who simply gave of themselves for four or eight years to serve in city government with little thought of personal gain.
+Along the way, Zachary has had many interesting and colorful Mayors, among other leaders.
+The vast majority have been honest business people who gave of themselves for four or eight years to serve in city government with little thought of personal gain.

-But we have had our share of controversies, tragedies, and interesting characters.
+But we have had our share of controversies, tragedies, and exciting characters.
 The first Mayor was Thomas E. McHugh (1889-1891).
-Just 100 years later his descendant, also named Tom Ed McHugh was our Metro Councilman and later Mayor-President of East Baton Rouge Parish.
+Just 100 years later, his descendant, Tom Ed McHugh, served as Metro Councilman and later Mayor-President of East Baton Rouge Parish.

 Mayor H. K. Farrar (1891) was granted a leave of absence by the town's Board of Trustees (the City Council) shortly after being elected.
-The leave of absence was for 30 days, but the Mayor was suffering from a serious illness, probably tuberculosis, and soon died, never returning to the job.
+The leave of absence was for 30 days, but the Mayor suffered from a severe illness, probably tuberculosis, and soon died, never returning to the job.

-Another early Mayor, A. W. Converse (1892-1899) had a bit of good luck.
+Another early Mayor, A. W. Converse (1892-1899), had a bit of good luck.
 The Trustees voted him a salary of $75 a month.
-Not bad in those days!
 However, Mayor Converse had some serious problems.
-When running for reelection in October 1893, he was opposed by A. W. Ratcliff and the two candidates ended up in a 41-41 tie.
-The matter was somehow settled and Mayor Converse stayed in office.
-Unfortunately, the minutes of the Board of Trustees, all of which are preserved at the Zachary Archives, show that the Mayor was absent for the board meeting on March 27, 1899.
+When running for reelection in October 1893, he was opposed by A. W. Ratcliff, and the two candidates ended up in a 41-41 tie.
+The matter was somehow settled, and Mayor Converse stayed in office.
+Unfortunately, the minutes of the Board of Trustees, all of which are preserved at the Zachary Archives, show that the Mayor was absent from the board meeting on March 27, 1899.
 The entry says, "Mayor A. W. Converse absent (deceased)."
-Apparently the Mayor made a citizen angry over a financial affair, and the citizen shot and killed him.
+The Mayor made a citizen angry over a financial affair, and the citizen shot and killed him.

 In 1966, Zachary elected its first Republican Mayor, Jack L. Breaux, who was quite popular — popular enough to help break down some racial barriers during the integration of the school system.
 Jack Breaux was, in fact, one of the first Republican elected officials in Louisiana and one of the first Republican Mayors in Louisiana since Reconstruction.

-Jessie Pendergest III served for a few months as Mayor after the death of Jack Breaux.
+Jessie Pendergast III served for a few months as Mayor after the death of Jack Breaux.

-On January 11, 2010, Zachary native, David Amrhein ran against incumbent Henry Martinez.
+On January 11, 2010, Zachary native David Amrhein ran against incumbent Henry Martinez.
 Amrhein won with 57% of Zachary's 10,000 registered voters.
 Mayor David Amrhein officially took office on January 10, 2011.
-He previously served as a Zachary Council member for eight years from 1999 to 2007 and led the Zachary City Council as Mayor Pro-tempore from 2003-2004.
-David Amrhein was part owner of a successful locally-owned family business, Amrhein and Sons Hardware, for over 30 years.
+He served as a Zachary Council member for eight years from 1999 to 2007 and led the Zachary City Council as Mayor Pro-tempore from 2003 to 2004.
+David Amrhein was part owner of a successful locally owned family business, Amrhein and Sons Hardware, for over 30 years.
 Mayor Amrhein served for twelve years, from 2011-2023.